Local labour market intelligence from EMSI predicts industry growth of:

 What can I do when I complete my course?

-After successful completion of the HND programme you can go onto university to study a top-up degree where you can achieve a full BSc(Hons) in Computing.
+After successful completion of the HNC programme you can go onto study a Higher National Diploma in Computing.
 Alternatively you could go on to gain professional accreditation; these are programmes oriented toward specific technologies and are managed by the vendors of these technologies.
 For example CISCO, Microsoft and VMWare.

 Did you know?